KenHV/kenhv.com/_posts/2024-06-02-treat-yourself-to-good-typography.md

 I don’t like the default fonts used on most sites.
 How did I fix it?
 I wrote a userscript that overrides web fonts with the fonts that are set as default in the browser.
 To set this up, first configure your browser’s default fonts to your liking.
 I use Charter for default/proportional and serif, SF Pro Display for sans-serif, and SF Mono for monospace.

 Download a userscript manager extension.
 I recommend [ViolentMonkey](https://violentmonkey.github.io/).
 Go to my script's [GreaseFork](https://greasyfork.org/en/scripts/496839-default-fonts) page and install the script.
 You can exclude the script from running on certain sites if you want to, using your userscript manager.

+On Firefox, you can use [Enforce Browser Fonts](https://addons.mozilla.org/en-US/firefox/addon/enforce-browser-fonts/), which uses built-in features to achieve the same.

 ## Android